-Welcome back to the second half of the Spring term, we are half way through the school year!
+Welcome back to the first half of the Summer term.

 Well done to everyone in Melissa class for a positive start to a new school term.